sergiois/mod_articles_faq/README.md

     * Show or hide button of "Read more" and the text of de button.
     * Sort articles by Pubish date, Title, Hits or Randomly.
     * Sort articles by Order of articles.
+    * Open article in modal option (popup) and new window

 * * *